HBPol/trial-whisperer/README.md

 full list of supported `AREA[...]` tokens.

 ClinicalTrials.gov asks API consumers to identify a responsible contact in their `User-Agent` or request headers.
-Provide your own organization string (or email address) via `data.api.user_agent` or add a dedicated header to stay in
+TrialWhisperer ships with `TrialWhisperer/ingest (+https://trialwhisperer.ai/contact)` as the default identifier, but you should provide your own organization string (or email address) via `data.api.user_agent` or add a dedicated header to stay in
 compliance:

 ```toml